AmateursLeague/sneaky-package/README.md

 - Filenames like `graph.py`, `models.py`, and `piechart.py` are **aliases** to avoid detection of sensitive operations.
 - If you find **any vulnerabilities**, please raise an issue! ⚠️
 ---
-## 🟡Technologies & Description
+## Technologies & Description
-- This project only uses **`Python`** to develop the package.
+- This project is developed entirely in **Python**.
-- The project codebase is compact & lightweight, allowing it to install and executer faster!
+- The codebase is **compact** and **lightweight**, allowing for faster installation and execution.
-- All the features are developed using built-in modules, making this project an idea choice for beginners.
+- All features are built using **Python's built-in modules**, making this project an ideal choice for beginners looking to explore package development without external dependencies.

 Big thanks to all the contributors! 🎉